eggsacc/Obsidian-sync/Gay porn/Pulse width modulation.md

 By switching the pin between 0V and 5V *really* fast, the pin can supply an "average voltage".

-The example below show the pin being turned on 50% of one period.
+The example below shows the pin being turned on 50% of one period.
 When this is done at a high frequency, the output will be the average voltage, which is 50% of 5V = 2.5V.

 ![[Pasted image 20240924195644.png]]